Evaluation of the neutron background in cryogenic Germanium target for WIMP direct detection when using a reactor neutrino detector as a neutron veto system: Neutron background estimation

 \section{Neutron background estimation}

-The recoil energies for WIMP interactions with Ge nuclei was set to a range from 10 keV to 100 keV\cite{CDMSII2010} in this work.
+In order to reject neutrino background, the recoil energy was set to a range from 10 keV to 100 keV in this work.
+Multi-scattering with the detector, neutrons can be tagged by the Ge modules each other.
+But there is deposit energy in only a Ge module for a WIMP interaction.
 Proton recoils induced by neutrons and neutron-captured signals are used to tag neutrons which reach the Gd-LS.
 The energy deposition produced by proton recoils is close to a uniform distribution.
 Neutrons captured on Gd and H lead to a release of about 8 MeV and 2.2 MeV of $\gamma$ particles, respectively.
 Due to the instrumental limitations of the Gd-LS, we assume neutrons will be tagged if their energy deposition in the Gd-LS is more than 1 MeV, corresponding to 0.17 MeVee (electron equivalent energy).
 In the Gd-LS, it is difficult to distinguish signals induced by neutrons from electron recoils, which are caused by the radioactivities in the detector components and the surrounding rocks.
 But these radioactivities can be controlled to less than $\sim$ 50 Hz according to the Daya Bay experiment\cite{DayabayProp2007}.
 If we assume a 100 $\mu$s for neutron tagging time window, the indistinguishable signals due to the radioactivities will result in a total dead time of less than 44 hours per year.

 Neutrons are produced from the detector components and their surrounding rock.
-For the neutrons from the surrounding rock there are two origins: first by spontaneous fission and ($\alpha$, n) reactions due to U and Th in the rock (these neutrons can be omitted because they are efficiently shielded, see Sec.4.2), and secondly by cosmic muon interactions with the surrounding rock.
+For the neutrons from the surrounding rock there are two origins: first by spontaneous fission and ($\alpha$, n) reactions due to $\rm{^{238}U}$ and $\rm{^{232}Th}$ in the rock (these neutrons can be omitted because they are efficiently shielded, see Sec.4.2), and secondly by cosmic muon interactions with the surrounding rock.

 We estimated the number of neutron background in the Ge target of one tonne.
 This number has been normalized to one year of data taking and are summarized in Tab.\ref{tab:bg}.